What are you searching for?

 Freeze it, don’t squeeze it!

-Removing a live tick
+How to remove a live tick

 Removing a dead tick

-Associate Professor Sheryl van Nunen is Australia’s leading authority on tick borne allergies (and famously discovered the link between tick bites and red meat allergy).
+Associate Professor Sheryl van Nunen is Australia’s leading authority on tick-borne allergies (and famously discovered the link between tick bites and red meat allergy).
 Her advice on removing a dead tick from the skin (when it’s attached and you don’t want to wait for it to fall out naturally) is to be patient and wait, and that squeezing a dead tick is just as dangerous as squeezing a live one.

-Also make sure you note the date of any tick bite in a diary and then remain alert to any unusual symptoms over the next few weeks and seek immediate medical attention if any symptoms develop.
+Also, note the date of any tick bite in a diary and then remain alert to any unusual symptoms over the next few weeks and seek immediate medical attention if any symptoms develop.

 Things to do this summer on the North Shore